lulibrary/puree/README.md

 }
 ```

-### Single resource
+### Resource

-Configure a resource extractor to get data from a Pure host.
+Configure an extractor to retrieve data from a Pure host.

 ```ruby
 dataset_extractor = Puree::Extractor::Dataset.new config
 ```

-Fetch the metadata.
+Fetch the metadata for a resource with a particular identifier.

 ```ruby
 dataset = dataset_extractor.find uuid: 'xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx'